Main Street (novel): Plot

-She speaks with its members about progressive changes, joins women's clubs such as the Thanatopsis, distributes literature, and holds a party to liven up Gopher Prairie's inhabitants.
-Despite her efforts, she is ineffective and constantly derided by the leading cliques.
+She speaks with its members about progressive changes, joins women's clubs, distributes literature, and holds a party to liven up Gopher Prairie's inhabitants.
+Despite her efforts, these ventures are ineffective and she is constantly derided by the leading cliques.
 She finds some comfort and companionship with a variety of social outsiders in the town, but these companions all fail to live up to her expectations.

-After a political meeting of the Nonpartisan League is broken up by local authorities, Carol leaves her husband and moves for a time to Washington, D.C., to become a clerk in a wartime government agency.
-She eventually returns.
-Nevertheless, Carol does not feel defeated:
+After a political meeting of the Nonpartisan League is broken up by local authorities, Carol leaves her husband and moves to Washington, D.C. to become a clerk in a wartime government agency but she eventually returns.
+Nevertheless, she does not feel defeated: